Speaker of the House of Representatives of the Philippines: 20th century

 The postwar Commonwealth Congress first convened on June 9, 1945, with the House of Representatives electing Jose Zulueta as its speaker.
 The Liberal Party, composed of members from the breakaway liberal wing of the Nacionalista Party, obtained a congressional majority in the 1946 general elections and elected Eugenio Pérez as speaker.
 The Liberals lost their majority by 1953 to the Nacionalistas, with Jose Laurel Jr. becoming the new speaker when the 3rd Congress convened.
 Former speaker pro tempore Daniel Romualdez succeeded Laurel, who ran for the vice presidency in 1957, during the 4th Congress and served as speaker until he was unseated by Cornelio Villareal in 1962.
 Laurel regained his congressional seat in 1961 after his vice presidential defeat to Diosdado Macapagal and was re-elected as speaker in 1967.
 Villareal became the last speaker of the House upon his election in 1971, before president Ferdinand Marcos’ declaration of martial law effectively led to the dissolution of Congress.

 In 1973, a new constitution was ratified, abolishing Congress in favor of another unicameral body later known as the Batasang Pambansa.
-Former chief justice and Region IV assemblyman Querube Makalintal was elected speaker of the Interim Batasang Pambansa in 1978, followed by Nicanor Yñiguez of Southern Leyte upon the inauguration of the Regular Batasang Pambansa in 1984.
+President and prime minister Marcos served as presiding officer from the assembly's first session on June 12 until July 31, 1978, when former chief justice and Region IV assemblyman Querube Makalintal was elected speaker of the Interim Batasang Pambansa.
+Makalintal was succeeded by Nicanor Yñiguez of Southern Leyte upon the inauguration of the Regular Batasang Pambansa in 1984.
 After the 1986 EDSA Revolution, president Corazon Aquino issued Presidential Proclamation No. 3, which abolished the Batasan and vested legislative powers in the president.

 When the House of Representatives was reestablished in 1987, Ramon Mitra, a member of Lakas ng Bansa (which later merged with the Cojuangco faction of PDP–Laban to form Laban ng Demokratikong Pilipino), was elected speaker.

-Jose de Venecia led the House during the presidency of Fidel Ramos from 1992 until 1998, when he was succeeded by Manny Villar.
+Jose de Venecia Jr. led the House during the presidency of Fidel V. Ramos from 1992 until 1998, when he was succeeded by Manny Villar.